singh-anant/SpiceUp/README.md

 # SpiceUp

-The Food Ordering App is a web application allowing users to browse and order food from various restaurants.
+The Food Ordering web application allowing users to browse and order food from various restaurants.
 It is built using React, a popular JavaScript library for building user interfaces, and React Redux, a predictable state container for managing application state.
 For handling authentication Node-Js, Express-Js, and Mysql are used.

 ## Features